Countering discrimination based on religion and protecting freedom of religion or belief in Europe

 debate on 21 April 2026 (13th sitting) (see Doc.
 16373, report of the Committee on Equality and Non-Discrimination,

-Assembly notes that freedom of religion or belief, which includes
+that freedom of religion or belief, which includes the right not

-the right not to hold a religious belief or affiliation, is not
+to hold a religious belief or affiliation, is not only a fundamental

-only a fundamental right but also a vital element of any democratic
+right but also a vital element of any democratic system.
+By fostering

-system.
-By fostering pluralism, it promotes peaceful living together
+pluralism, the freedom of religion promotes peaceful living together

 as equals in Europe’s culturally diverse societies.
 Freedom of thought,

-conscience and religion as protected under Article 9 of the European
+conscience and religion, as protected under Article 9 of the European Convention

-Convention on Human Rights (ETS No. 5, “the Convention”) is a cornerstone
+on Human Rights (ETS No. 5, “the Convention”), is a cornerstone

 of the Council of Europe’s human rights protection system.